neerajchowdary889/RubixBridge/README.md

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites in place:
+- Compiled Rubixgoplatform libraries - For instructions check here <a> https://github.com/rubixchain/rubixgoplatform </a>

 - **Operating System**: These instructions are provided for Windows, macOS, and Linux.
 - **`rubixgoplatform` Installation**: Ensure you have `rubixgoplatform` installed on your system.